 Drs.
 Tuohy, Freehill, and Mannava received funding from Wake Forest Innovations to develop a device for rotator cuff repair.
 The device is designed to aid in the intra-operative determination and setting of ideal repair tensions during rotator cuff repair.
 Rotator cuff injuries are a common cause of upper extremity disability and dysfunction accounting for approximately $ 3 billion in healthcare costs in the United States.

+These are just a few examples of the research currently underway in our department.
 Please navigate through our website to learn more details about our departmental research initiatives.

 L. Andrew Koman, MD

 The Research Enterprise in the Department of Orthopaedic Surgery Wake Forest School of Medicine